Greenland crossing

 Training camp

 A training camp is mandatory if you do not have any previous expedition experience!
-We will have a training camp before travelling to Greenland.
-It will happen in January or February.
+This training weekend will be arranged in January or February the same year as the crossing.
 During this time you will meet your fellow participants and practice for what lies ahead, such as pulling of pulkas, using the multifuel stove, winter camping, polar bear safety, glacier safety, and so on..

 Insurance